jenna-russell/jenna-russell.github.io/_posts/2024-04-13-applying-to-phd-programs.markdown

 ---
 title: "Applying to CS PhD Programs"
-date: 2024-04-13
+date: 2024-04-14
 layout: post
 ---

-<i><b> Still working on this <i><b>

 An in-depth post on my experience deciding to do my PhD and the application process.
-I currently just accepted my offer yesterday, so I decided to write this while everything was still fresh on my mind.
+I recently accepted my offer, so I decided to write this while everything was still fresh on my mind.
+My thoughts may change over time.
 I write both about my personal experience and advice for future applicants.
 I ended up getting 6 acceptances from (the obsurdly high) 19 applications I submitted.
 I knew I wanted to go to grad school this cycle and had no idea how my application would be recieved so I applied to a lot!
 I do want to disclose that I am a domestic student, a woman, and went to a prestigious university for undergrad.
 These are all factors you probably cannot change at the time of applying to PhD programs but may alter application outcomes.

 <h2> Deciding to Apply (March 2023) </h2>